frictionlessdata/website/site/blog/2017-08-15-university-of-cambridge/README.md

 category: pilots
 subject_context: Stephen Eglen is a Reader in Computational Neuroscience at the University of Cambridge.
 Together, we are trialling software for packaging and reading data to support computational techniques to investigate development of the nervous system.
 image: /img/blog/cambridge.png
-summary: Investigating the applicability of the Data Package concept to facilitate data reuse in the field of Computational Neuroscience.
+description: Investigating the applicability of the Data Package concept to facilitate data reuse in the field of Computational Neuroscience.
 ---